Walter Gorn: World War II

 Gorn remained in command of the 59th Battalion until October that year, when he was appointed commanding officer of Panzer-Grenadier-Regiment 10 attached to 9th Panzer Division.
-His regiment participated in the Battles of Rzhev from November 1942 and repelled several Soviet breakthrough attempts, specifically near Sytschewka along the Vazuza river and south of Loshki, where Gorn distinguished himself again and contributed to his Division’s freeing of the 129th Infantry Division and the destruction of cut-off enemy forces.
+His regiment participated in the Battles of Rzhev from November 1942 and repelled several Soviet breakthrough attempts, specifically near Sychyovka along the Vazuza river and south of Loshki, where Gorn distinguished himself again and contributed to his Division's freeing of the 129th Infantry Division and the destruction of cut-off enemy forces.
 For his service during that campaign, he was decorated with Swords to his Knight's Cross of the Iron Cross and also received Bulgarian Order of Bravery, IV.
 Class with swords.

 In March 1943, Gorn was promoted to Oberst (Colonel) and ordered back to Germany, where he attended the tactical course at the Panzer Troops School in Wünsdorf near Berlin.
 He completed the course in September that year and assumed duty as commander of the training courses at the Panzer Troop School in Krampnitz.
 Gorn later assumed command of entire school and remained in that capacity until the end of July 1944.

 He was subsequently ordered to Sensburg in East Prussia, where he was tasked with the activation of 561st Grenadier Division as new unit of 29th Aufstellungswelle (Draft Wave).
 His division was built from the training units stationed in East Prussia and reinforced from the remnants of other combat units previously destroyed in combat.
 Only a few days later, 561st Division was assigned to the 3rd Panzer Army and sent into combat against the Red Army in Lithuania.
 Gorn and his division were ordered to attack the Soviets during the ongoing Operation Bagration, a large strategic offensive, however they were pushed back and the Red Army destroyed 28 of 34 divisions of Army Group Centre and completely shattered the German front line.

 His division was subsequently renamed to 561st Volksgrenadier Division, to build morale, appealing at once to nationalism (Volk) and Germany's older military traditions (Grenadier).
 Gorn remained in command until late September, when he was temporarily relieved of command due to illness.
 He spent three months in hospital and was promoted to Generalmajor on October 1, 1944.

 Gorn returned to the command of 561st Division in December 1944 and participated in the defense of Tilsit and later took part in the defense of Königsberg.
-Unfortunatelly exhausted Gorn became ill again and was transported to the hospital by the beginning of March 1945.
+Unfortunately exhausted Gorn became ill again and was transported to the hospital by the beginning of March 1945.
 Königsberg was captured by the Red Army one month later and 561st Volksgrenadier Division totally destroyed.
 Gorn spent total of six weeks in hospital and assumed command of 710th Infantry Division, which was stationed in Austria after heavy fighting in Hungary in mid-April.

 He commanded his new division during the final combats with Red Army in the area of Neulengbach and St. Pölten along the Danube river, before retreated to the town of Steyr in Upper Austria, where he surrendered his command to a United States Army unit on May 8, 1945.